Here is a guide to introduce you to our treatment center and therapy programs and help you know what to expect before you arrive.

 Our Facility

-The facility is centrally located, which helps to provide a smooth transition to clients from The Recovery Village Palmer Lake who are seeking aftercare in our outpatient program as well as offer convenient access to potential clients seeking outpatient mental health care.
+The facility is centrally located, which helps to provide a smooth transition to clients from The Recovery Village Palmer Lake who are seeking aftercare in our outpatient program as well as offer convenient access to potential clients starting in intensive outpatient care.

 Inside, you’ll find comfortable meeting and treatment rooms that set the stage for healing.